sage-code/maj/case.md

 # For peace

 Maj is a language of peace.
 While you learn this language you also learn peace. the language is used to create ideas of serenity and soul purity. this will influence you in a good way make you a better person.

-reducing the time necessary to learn new thing, and storing these thing more efficient in your memory you can be much more useful to yourself and to society surrounding you. you can explain better your feelings and Thoth to your friends or students in case you are a teacher.

 # For making